LilithHafner/Chairmarks.jl/dev/.documenter/tutorial.md

 ## Running many benchmarks {#Running-many-benchmarks}

-It&#39;s pretty straightforward to benchmark a whole parameter sweep to check performance figures.
+It's pretty straightforward to benchmark a whole parameter sweep to check performance figures.
 Just invoke `@b` or `@be` repeatedly.
 For example, if you want to know how allocation times vary with input size, you could run this list comprehension which runs `@b fill(0, n)` for each power of 4 from 4 to 4^10:

 ```julia
 julia> [@b fill(0, n) for n in 4 .^ (1:10)]